robomq/robomq.io/docs/user-guide/gettingStarted.md

-TODO The Messaging dashboard provides historical information for up to 15 days of the messaging activity on your tenant.
+The Messaging dashboard provides historical information for up to 15 days of the messaging activity on your tenant.